jekyllgrim/ZScript_Basics/A1_Flow_Control.md

 1. `i` must never be equal to the array's size if you use it as an index, because you'll get an "out of bounds" error.
 2. Also, if you use the second template the condition must be `i >= 0`, because if you make it `i > 0`, the loop won't iterate through the first item in the array, since its index is 0.

+It's also important to know that FOR loops are *not* actually limited to numbers.
+Other conditions can be utilized as well.
+[Iterating through linked lists](13_Arrays.md#linked-lists) is one common example of doing that.

 ### break